 In today's task, How can we protect fragile cargo?, students engage in science and engineering practices and use the thinking tools of patterns and scale, proportion, and quantity (crosscutting concepts) to make sense of Newton's second law of motion—and more specifically, the idea of impulse— to explain how fragile objects (like us humans) can survive "the landing."

 How can we protect fragile cargo? builds on science ideas students develop in the Daily Do Why don't the dishes move?

-Next, play the first 10 or 15 second of the 30+ foot-high Fall into a Stunt Airbag video.
-Again, allow students to observe the clip once or twice before recording observations and questions that come up.
+Next, play the first 10 or 15 seconds of the 30+-foot-high Fall Into a Stunt Airbag video.
+Again, allow students to observe the clip once or twice before recording observations and questions that arise.

 Ask students to create a t-chart.
 Tell students to independently compare their observations of the phenomenon in the two videos and record observations that are similar on one side of the chart and differences in the other.
 Students might notice these similarities:

 Assign students to small groups.
 Ask students to create a group t-chart of similarities and differences and identify any patterns in their observations (data).
 Then ask each group to share with the class one pattern they identified.
 Continue calling on groups until all patterns have been shared.
 If more than one group noticed the same pattern, you might note that on the class record.
 Make a record of the patterns the class identifies.
 Record any questions students ask when sharing the patterns they noticed.

 Ask students to use the class observations and patterns to independently create a model to explain how a person can fall from a great height and survive without injury.
 As you move around the room, you might ask questions such as these:

 Then assign students again to small groups and ask them to compare their models; students should identify similarities and differences between their models and their group members' models.